 Developing relationships with your customers is very similar to gardening.
 For them to thrive, you need to expend some care and affection.
 Even during challenging times, consumer spending is expected to surge during the holiday season.

 Think with Google reports that Q4 2020 saw a “seismic shift in consumer shopping behavior,” with a massive increase in ecommerce.
 The rate of increase of retail searches was over three times than Q4 of 2020.
 The shift to digital commerce is widely expected to continue through 2025 and likely for the long term.

 To hold onto the high-spending customers, use Rewards to nurture customer loyalty and satisfaction after their initial engagement with your business.
 Enroll first-time customers in Clover Rewards and delight them with a discount or exclusive offer sent via email or text message a few days after their initial visit.
 Be sure to tout your ability to accept contactless payment in your messaging, a convenience many customers appreciate and in fact have come to expect.

 The simple act of sending a personalized email thanking new customers for their business is a small gesture that can have a big impact on wooing them back.
 Same goes for their birthday and holidays.
 Send a note with a discount that can be redeemed during the recipient’s birthday month and another during the holiday season with a private deal, gift with purchase, tiered discount offer, or even an exclusive item available only to those on the mailing list.

-Despite all we’ve been through this year, the holidays still promise to be the busiest time of year for you and your business, and hopefully the most profitable.
+Despite all we’ve been through during the pandemic, the holidays still promise to be the busiest time of year for you and your business, and hopefully the most profitable.
 If you can implement even a few of these simple tips, you might just see an uptick in your returning customers when the holiday season comes to a close.